image bio

 By Dr. Kenosha Gleaton

 The worlds of medicine and fertility seem to have their own languages.
-If you’ve just started to plan or think about fertility or pregnancy, you’ve probably come across a multitude of new terms.
-Here’s a quick guide on what TTC means and how to navigate family planning.
+If you’ve just started to plan or think about fertility or pregnancy, you’ve probably come across a multitude of new terms, including TTC.
+So, what does TTC mean?

 If you are interested in trying to conceive soon, it’s important that you fully prepare your space, mind, and body for the journey ahead.
 We’ve put together a preconception checklist to help you get your ducks in a row, but here are a few of the basics.